UWEGangYiKhor/StrangerFie/README.md

 #### Processes

-- Get the current person blurred face
+- Retrieve the current person's blurred face from database
-- Merge with old photo with strangers
+- Merge with existing combined group photo from database
-- Save as new base photo for further captures
+- Save into database to update
+- Return the merged photo

 #### Request [POST]